 " Why does the School require quarantines in the event of exposure?
 In striving to sustain in-person learning during this time of high transmissibility of the COVID-19 virus, quarantines provide a measure for limiting possible spread of the virus associated with known infections.
-With the availability of vaccines, we have a greater opportunity to keep more students and faculty in-person, based on CDC guidelines highlighted on page 6.
+With the increasing availability of vaccines, we have a greater opportunity to keep more students and faculty in-person, as the CDC excludes from quarantine those who are fully vaccinated, as long as they remain asymptomatic.